 If you plan to learn and practice psychology in the “Beehive State,” there are a few things you should know.
-The industry outlook is considered below average when compared with other states, but the Utah Department of Workforce Statistics estimates that healthcare jobs in general are growing at an annual rate of 1%.
+The industry outlook is considered below average when compared with other states, but according to the Utah Department of Workforce Services, "This occupation is expected to experience much faster than average employment growth with a high volume of annual job openings."
 If you gain the appropriate experience and education, you should have a fair chance of finding a job.

 Education Requirements for Psychologist Licensing in Utah

 Educational requirements exist in every state for individuals who want to become psychologists, including the state of Utah.
 You must graduate from a doctoral program in psychology that has been accredited by the Council on Accreditation or by a professional accrediting body approved by the Council for Higher Education.
 You have a lot of choices when it comes to doctoral programs in Utah, including those offered by Brigham Young University, the University of Phoenix and the University of Utah.
 You will find a full list of campus-based and online programs for psychology in Utah here.
 Read a more thorough guide about UT psychology schools.

 The doctoral requirement does not apply to individuals who are pursuing a career in school psychology.
 For this career, you will need to complete a Master’s Degree program in school psychology and fulfill the state of Utah’s additional requirements for a level 1 or level 2 school psychologist.

 |1.
 Earn a Bachelor's Degree||View Programs||4 Years||Online or Campus|

 |2.
 Earn A Master's Degree||View Programs||2 Additional Years||Online or Campus|

 |3.
 Earn a PHD or PsyD||View Programs||2-4 Additional Years||Online or Campus|